Go Back Email Link

 Notes

-• I recommend using a #40 cookie scoop (about 2 tablespoons) to portion out the macaroons.
+• Scoop Size: I recommend using a #40 cookie scoop (about 2 tablespoons) to portion out the macaroons.
 It keeps the size consistent for even baking, gives them a neat, round shape, and helps keep your hands mess-free.

 Nutrition